sst/sst/www/docs/snippets/WebSocketApi.md

 });
 ```

-Note that, you can set the `defaultFunctionProps` while using the `function` per route.
-The `function` will just override the `defaultFunctionProps`.
+Note that, you can set the `defaults.functionProps` while using the `function` per route.
+The `function` will just override the `defaults.functionProps`.
 Except for the `environment`, the `layers`, and the `permissions` properties, that will be merged.

 ```js
 new WebSocketApi(this, "Api", {